MaterializeThoughts/fi7note-privacy/index.md

 - **consent**, where consent is required.

 Optional Firebase / Google Analytics usage analytics is based on your consent.
 You can withdraw this consent later in Profile.

+Where the transmission of network information in connection with the minimal aggregate counter constitutes processing of personal data, we rely on our legitimate interests in operating and improving Fi7Note and understanding basic product and funnel performance.
+The counter is deliberately data-minimized: it uses no persistent user, installation, advertising, Firebase, or device identifier and does not create individual usage profiles.

 Where workout-related input or related information is regarded as sensitive or special-category personal data under applicable law, we process it only to the extent necessary for the specific functionality you actively use and on an applicable legal basis and additional condition under that law, including your explicit choice to enter and use such information in the app where required.